Thavarshan/transmission/README.md

 ![transmission](public/images/screenshot.png)

-Trasmission is a web application that allows users to search for cars by make, model, and registration.
+Trasmission is a web application that allows users to search for vehicles by make, model, and registration.
 The application uses a REST API to retrieve the data.
 The application UI is built using VueJS and TailwindCSS.

 ## Features